 48. Drink Coffee in Guatapé

 Guatapé makes for a great day trip from Medellín.
 But, many people choose to spend the night here and enjoy the peace and quiet after all of the day-trippers flee the town.
-With colourful streets, great coffee chops, cute plazas and a chilled-out vibe, this is an excellent place to visit.
+With colourful streets, great coffee shops, cute plazas and a chilled-out vibe, this is an excellent place to visit.

 49. See the Sand Dunes